Pages

 Supplements and LMD

-The biggest effect seems to act as vitamin C, vitamin E, beta-carotene and zinc together.
+The biggest effect on decreasing the risk of developing eye diseases seems to be with vitamins and supplements such as vitamin C, vitamin E, beta-carotene and zinc together.
 Daily high concentrations of these substances lower the risk by about 35%.
-American research shows that people who exhibit an early form of AMD in the long run benefit of dietary supplements with high doses of vitamin E, vitamin C, beta-carotene, and zinc.
-This preventive treatment can provide a delay of the clinical picture.
-Because of the high doses it is wise to use these supplements only after consultation with the ophthalmologist.
+American research has shown that people who exhibit an early form of AMD in the long run benefit of dietary supplements with high doses of vitamin E, vitamin C, beta-carotene, and zinc.
+This preventive treatment can help delay clinical intervention.
+Because of the high doses it is wise to use these supplements only after consultation with a ophthalmologist.

 Cataracts

 Cataracts are a clouding of the eye lens.
-This clouding is caused by clumping together proteins in the lens.
+This clouding is caused by clumping together of the proteins in the lens.
 Cataracts can occur at a young age or birth.
 The most common type of cataract is age related cataract.
 Age related cataract is a normal aging process.
-Everyone gets it, but not everyone has is bothering.
-Which complaints occur depends on the place where the cloudiness in the eye lens.
-The symptoms can range from double vision, blurred vision, difference in colors or seeing flashes of light.
+Everyone gets it, but some get it worse than others.
+When complaints occur mainly depends on the place where the cloudiness in the eye lens is.
+The main symptoms can range from double vision, blurred vision, difference in colors or seeing flashes of light.

 Vitamins and cataracts

-From a large u.s. study, which followed more than 121,000 nurses since 1976, found that women younger than 60, which used more than 350 daily mg vitamin C, more than 50% less risk of cataracts.
-Women who have more than 10 years used vitamin C supplements had less chance of developing cataracts than women who used no supplements.
-The risk reduction on cataracts by vitamin C occurs on daily amounts of approximately 350 mg or more.
-The recommended daily allowance of vitamin C is for adults in Netherlands on 70 mg per day.
+From a large u.s. study, which followed more than 121,000 nurses since 1976, found that women younger than 60, which used more than 350 daily mg vitamin C, were more than 50% less at risk of developing bad cataracts.
+In women who have used vitamin C supplements for 10 years had less chance of developing cataracts than women who used no supplements.
+It was seen that the risk of severe cataracts was reduced by taking vitamin C on daily basis (approximately 350 mg or more each day).
+The recommended daily allowance of vitamin C is for adults in many countries on 70 mg per day.
 Other studies show similar results on cataracts.
-Extra vitamin C thus seems to have a positive effect, but it's too early to the recommended amount of vitamin C increase.
+Extra vitamin C thus seems to have a positive effect, but it's too early to for Doctors to be encouraging vitamin C increase in peopels diets because more studies need to be done.

 Read More